 Winged forms, or reproductives, live in the mound until their mating flight, which usually occurs in the late morning and afternoon soon after a rainy period.
 Mating flights are most common in spring and fall.
 Males die soon after mating, while the fertilized queen lands and walks around to find a suitable nesting site, sheds her wings, and begins digging a chamber in which to start a new colony.
 Sometimes, several queens can be found within a single nesting site.

 In addition to sexually reproductive hybrid imported fire ants, there are two kinds of red imported fire ant colonies—the single-queen and multiple-queen forms.
 Workers in single-queen colonies are territorial.
 Workers from multiple-queen colonies move freely from one mound to another.
 This lack of territorial behavior by the multiple-queen form causes a dramatic increase in the number of mounds per acre.
-Areas infested with single-queen colonies contain 40 to 150 mounds per acre (rarely more than 7 million ants per acre), whereas areas with multiple-queen colonies may harbor 200 or more mounds and 40 million ants per acre.
+Areas infested with single-queen colonies contain 40 to 150 mounds per acre (99 to 370 mounds per hectare) (rarely more than 7 million ants per acre, or 17 million ants per hectare), whereas areas with multiple-queen colonies may harbor 200 or more mounds and 40 million ants per acre (494 or more mounds and 99 million ants per acre).

 Red imported fire ants build mounds in almost any type of soil, but prefer open, sunny areas such as pastures, parks, lawns, meadows and cultivated fields.
-Mounds can reach 18 to 24 inches in height, depending on the type of soil.
+Mounds can reach 18 to 24 inches (46 to 61 cm) in height, depending on the type of soil.
 Often mounds are located in rotting logs and around stumps and trees.
 Colonies also can occur in or under buildings.

 Colonies frequently migrate from one site to another.
 A queen needs only half a dozen workers to start a new colony, and they can build a new mound dozens of feet away from their previous location almost overnight.
 Fresh water flooding causes colonies to leave their mounds and float until they can reach land to establish a new mound.
 Colonies also can migrate indoors.